biologist79/ESPuino/README.md

 * first/previous track requested by button
 * pause was pressed
 * playlist is over (playposition is set back to the first track and fileposition 0)

+### Webinterface-configuration
+Todo; currently under development.
+Will make it possible to assign actions/files/folders to RFID-tags and configure some things.

+### FTP
+In order to avoid disassembling the Tonuino, it's possible to transfer music onto the sd-card using FTP.
+Please make sure to set the max. number of parallel connections to ONE in your FTP-client.
+My recommendation is [Filezilla](https://filezilla-project.org/).
+But don't expect fast transfer, it's only around 145 kB/s and decreases dramatically, if music is played in parallel.

+### Energy saving
+As already described in the modify-section, there are different sleepmodes available.
+Additionaly, uC will be put into deepsleep after 10 minutes (maxInactivityTime) unless Tonuino doesn't play music, no FTP-client is connected and there's no input via buttons.

+### MQTT
+Everything, that can be controlled via RFID-tags and buttons can also be done via MQTT.
+All manual interactions (buttons, RFID-tags) are also sent to MQTT, so everything is always in-sync (unless Wifi/MQTT-connection is broken).
+In my home-setup I'm using [openHAB](https://www.openhab.org/) to encapsulate MQTT into a nice GUI, that's accessible via APP + web.
+ToDo: Publish sample-configuration for openHAB.